Young Fine Gael: History

 Young Fine Gael was formed in 1977 as part of the internal reforms to Fine Gael instigated by Garret FitzGerald, who had become leader of the party that same year.
 They grew rapidly with over 100 local branches of YFG being formed by 1978.
 During the 1980s the organisation pursued a relatively socially liberal agenda, supporting the repeal of Ireland's homosexuality laws; a ban on the state funding on single-sex schools; and greater family planning options.
+One of its major early campaigns was to argue for abolish the status of illegitimacy, which was abolished with Status of Children Act 1987 passed by the Fine Gael-Labour government.

+Young Fine Gael played an active role in supporting yes votes in a number of referendums on Ireland's participation in the European Union in the 2000s, including the Lisbon Treaty Referendums and the Nice Referendums.

 More recently in 2015, YFG campaigned in favour of legalising same-sex marriage by supporting the Thirty-fourth Amendment of the Constitution of Ireland.
 In 2017, YFG members at the organisation's Summer School voted to take a neutral stance on any upcoming referendum on Ireland's Eighth Amendment governing the country's abortion laws.
 In 2018, YFG members voted in favour of Ireland becoming a member of the European nuclear physics research centre; CERN.

 In 2019, YFG established its first branch in Northern Ireland, with a branch launched at Queen's University Belfast.
 This launch of this branch was attended by the Attorney General, and Minister for European Affairs Helen McEntee.
 In 2020, YFG opposed the Programme for Government agreed by Fianna Fáil, Fine Gael and the Green Party in 2020.
 However, the Fine Gael party voted overwhelmingly in favour of entering coalition.